Continence Aids Payment Scheme

 - your care arrangements change

-If you do not tell us about the changes you may not receive your payment or be overpaid and be required to pay the money back.
+If you don’t tell us about the changes, you may not get your payment, or you may be overpaid and have to pay the money back.

-Find more information about bladder and bowel health on the Bladder and Bowel website.
+Read more about bladder and bowel health on the Department of Health bladder and bowel website.